parrt/msds501/notes/planning.md

 <img src=images/prices.png width=70>

+**Exercise**: Using the program outline as a guide, complete a work plan for this task.

 First, let's clarify our goal: "*Print the average of the unit prices less than 10.
 Print 0 if there are no unit prices*."
 Manually writing out some sample input-output pairs makes our goal even more clear: 5, 10 gives 7.5 and 3, 11 gives 3 and an empty list gives 0.

-**Exercise**: Using the program outline as a guide, fill in the operations to complete a work plan for this task.

 Even though the application is completely different, unit price average versus rainfall average, the work plan is literally cut-and-paste from our previous plan.
 The only difference is that we are filtering out unit prices greater than or equal to 10 instead of filtering out negative rainfall data noise.
 The plan therefore looks like this:

 <img src=images/unit-price-average-plan.png width=500>

-This is another example of reducing a new problem to one that you have already solved.
+**Summarizing**, we have two key guidelines to identify the sequence of operations when planning out a program:

+1. Start with the end result and work your way backwards, fulfilling prerequisites.
+1. Reduce or simplify a new problem to a variation of an existing problem with a known solution.

 The more experience you have, the more you will recognize similar programming problems.
 The key is not to memorize that you learned to filter out noisy rainfall data.
 You want to abstract these similar plans as "*filter then average elements in a list*."
 In fact, we can formalize the concept of reuse by introducing the notion of a subprogram called a function.

 Next: [Functions (subprograms)](functions.md)